tomlarkworthy/surveyslate/src/view.md

 The syntax of a 2 element array is inspired by [Object.entries(...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries).

-By reusing the [hypertext literal](https://observablehq.com/@observablehq/htl) you are able to build your custom ui view using HTML, the best abstraction for layout.
-Because _view_ itself is a viewof, finally, we can hierarchically build up custom views from standard library views like [@observablehq/inputs](https://observablehq.com/@observablehq/inputs)
+By reusing the [hypertext literal](https://observablehq.com/@observablehq/htl) you are able to build your custom ui viewUI using HTML, the best abstraction for layout.
+Because _viewUI_ itself is a viewof, finally, we can hierarchically build up custom viewUIs from standard library viewUIs like [@observablehq/inputs](https://observablehq.com/@observablehq/inputs)

       ```
       ~~~js
-          import {view} from '@tomlarkworthy/view'
+          import {viewUI} from '@tomlarkworthy/viewUI'
       ~~~
       ````

-#### How to use the view-literal in UI development
+#### How to use the viewUI-literal in UI development

-There is a substantial guide to [scaling UI development](https://observablehq.com/@tomlarkworthy/ui-development) which uses on this view literal quite heavily, and also has some weighty examples than the reference documentation here.
+There is a substantial guide to [scaling UI development](https://observablehq.com/@tomlarkworthy/ui-development) which uses on this viewUI literal quite heavily, and also has some weighty examples than the reference documentation here.